Brad Keller Player Props: Royals vs. Rangers

 Rangers Pitching Rankings (2022)

-- The Rangers pitching staff ranked 21st in the league last season with a collective 8.3 strikeouts per nine innings.
+- The Rangers pitching staff ranked 21st in MLB last season with a collective 8.3 strikeouts per nine innings.

 - The Rangers had a 4.22 team ERA that ranked 22nd among all MLB pitching staffs.

-- Rangers pitchers combined to surrender 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- The Rangers allowed 169 total home runs last season (one per game) to rank 12th in baseball.

-- Heaney (0-1) pitches for the Rangers to make his second start of the season.
+- deGrom (1-0) gets the start for the Rangers, his third of the season.

-- His most recent time out was on Wednesday against the Baltimore Orioles, when the lefty threw 2 2/3 innings, surrendering seven earned runs while giving up seven hits.
+- In his last appearance on Wednesday, the righty tossed six innings against the Baltimore Orioles, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.